10 Thailand Festivals You Won’t Want to Miss

 1. Chinese New Year

-In areas of Thailand where there is a large Thai-Chinese community, the Chinese New Year is celebrated when the Chinese lunar calendar begins.
+In areas of Thailand where there is a large Thai-Chinese community, people celebrate Chinese New Year when the Chinese lunar calendar begins.

 There are firework shows and also traditional dragon dancers that liven up the streets.